 - Bti provides broad-spectrum activity against mosquitoes, rapid control, and the risk of resistance is low.

-- Bs can give extended control, has greater efficacy in polluted water, but has a higher risk of resistance, and is less effective against certain species.
+- Bs can give extended control and has greater efficacy in polluted water, but has a higher risk of resistance, and is less effective against certain species.

 Saccharopolyspora Spinosa (Spinosad)